 • feeling stuck between “do more” and “rest more” with no real middle ground

-What progressive loading actually means
+What progressive tendon loading actually means

 It does not mean forcing through high pain.
 It does not mean doing more every single session.
 And it definitely does not mean using the same progression for every tendon problem.